 Cross-reactivity of substances from different members of the nightshade family can occur in people with an intolerance to potatoes.

 Pollen-food syndrome, which puts a person at risk for allergic reactions to pollen from birch trees and particular plants, may also be linked to potato allergies.
 Furthermore, people with potato allergies may also have an allergic reaction to latex.

-People with true a potato allergy may have a reaction immediately after touching, peeling, or eating potatoes.
+People with a true potato allergy may have a reaction immediately after touching, peeling, or eating potatoes.

 Raw and cooked potatoes may cause these reactions, although each person experiences them differently.
 Some people may even respond to traces of potato left on serving spoons or plates after use.